rjaychen/rjaychen.github.io/pages/about.md

 # About

 I'm a student at Duke University studying ECE/CS and Japanese.
 My interests include Computer Graphics, Mixed Reality, and how technology can be integrated with art.
-I am also generally related in the health applications of technology.
+I'm also always interested in understanding how technology can be applied to health to improve the human experience.

 I love drawing, music, playing piano, running, and watching TV shows.
 Feel free to reach out to me about anything!